risawitama/verbose-potato/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.